openethereum/fether/README.md

   * Import the <LANG> from the 'locales' subdirectory
   * Adding the new language as a fallback language in the desired order to the `fallbackLng`.
   * Adding a key named <LANG> to `resources` using the imported <LANG>.json file as the namespace `ns1`.

+### Known Issues

+* After choosing a new language to switch to, the Fether window will refresh automatically and the contents of Fether will be in the new language, except for the menu items "Show/Hide Fether" and "Quit" that are shown when you click the taskbar icon, which only changes to the chosen language after you have restarted Fether.

+* The Fether Terms & Conditions are only available in English.